drinkjava2/jDialects/README.md

-# sqldialect
+# (In developing)
-Collect all database's dialects, this project is for jSqlBox but can be used for all Java projects which use SQL, I'm now working on it.
+# HiDialect is a small Java tool collect all database's dialects, usually used for build pagination in SQL.
+This tool is built for jSqlBox project, but can be used for all Java projects which use SQL.